-- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members have undertaken safe recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members have undertaken safer recruitment training through an accredited training programme.

 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
+KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
+Best practice recommends schools still take responsibility for updating their own SCR.

-Our school complies with the requirements of KCSIE, September 2018 - Part 3
+Our school complies with the requirements of KCSIE, September 2019 - Part 3

-13. Attendance at Child Protection Conference:
+13. Attendance at Child Protection Conference